US Senate confirms Amy Coney Barrett to Supreme Court | DW | 27.10.2020

 Republican lawmakers broke into applause as the tally was read aloud, and the White House is also expected to celebrate the confirmation.

-No Supreme Court vacancy had ever been filled this close to a presidential election and Judge Amy Coney Barrett, a conservative Catholic Federal Appeals Court judge, could cement a 6-3 conservative majority on the bench for years or even decades.
+No Supreme Court vacancy had ever been filled this close to a presidential election and Judge Amy Coney Barrett, a conservative Catholic, could cement a 6-3 conservative majority on the bench for years or even decades.

 With Republicans holding a 53-47 majority in the Senate — and with rule changes requiring a simple majority rather than a 60-vote threshold (engineered early in the Trump presidency by Senate Majority Leader Mitch McConnell after Democrats began similar tinkering, seeking to bypass Republican opposition during the Obama presidency) — Coney Barrett's lifetime appointment to the bench seemed all but certain.